davebland/school-on-the-farm/README.md

 *Pic*

 ## UX
 The goal of this site is to deliver a simple but eye-catching landing page for potential customers.
-The site had to deliver the key information about the nursery and provide a means for parents/carers to sign up for pre-registration.
+The site has to deliver the key information about the nursery and provide a means for potential customers to sign up for pre-registration.
 The content needs to be clear and concise, essentially a sales pitch for the new business.
 Visitors will be directed to the site from advertising via print media, word of mouth & social networks.

 I have chosen to use a fully responsive single page layout as this is more straightforward for users and alludes to a small, modern business.
 It also feels more appropriate for a ‘launch’ site.